 Now to be clear, this concept is a bit of a misnomer, because France is a country of 65 million people, and if you wander around France you will see that very few people look like Brigitte Bardot!

 On the other hand, you have a car and are driving around everywhere, you too can wear high heels, refresh your makeup as often as you want, and be perfectly over-hairsprayed!
-Given the circumstances, French women and popular culture have taken what should be a disadvantage and added their own insouciance (careless indifference) to it.
+Given the circumstances, French women and popular culture have taken what should be a disadvantage and added their own insouciance (careless indifference) and adapted their style to it.

-So with all that being said, as a Parisienne, I can’t take this concept of the French “je ne sais quoi” too seriously.
-To have some fun with it, I put together a few tips on how you too can show off your inner Parisian.
-I can’t really explain it (it is elusive after all), but with tongue firmly in cheek, here we go:
+So with all that being said, as an implanted Parisienne, I can’t take this concept too seriously.
+To have some fun with it, I put together a few tips on how you that Parisienne gets her je ne sais quoi.
+It is elusive but with tongue firmly in cheek, here we go:

 - One Parisian sneer